• Menu

 Cost of living index: 88.8

-With a population of around 300,000, Dutchess County is a highly desirable place to live.
-The top areas are Spackenkill, Arlington, and Myers Corner, which boast highly-rated schools.
-Dutchess County is surrounded by beautiful lakes and rivers, providing ample boating and fishing opportunities.
-Summertime weather is warm with average highs of 75 degrees, while Mother Nature delivers about 44 inches of snow annually, so you can enjoy snowmobiling, skiing, and ice skating.
 Another draw of Dutchess County is its proximity to attractions and major cities.
-It’s only two hours to the Adirondacks Mountains, an hour to the Catskill Mountains, and two hours to New York City.
+It is only two hours to the Adirondacks Mountains, an hour to the Catskill Mountains, and two hours to New York City.
 Dutchess County is one of the 12 original New York counties, meaning there is an abundance of historical places to visit.
 See the opulence of the Gilded Age at the Vanderbilt Mansion National Historic Site, visit the home of Franklin D. Roosevelt or bike along the Walkway over the Hudson.
+Hiking trails abound in areas like the Appalachian Trail and Mount Beacon.
+Fahnestock State Park is ideal for hiking, camping, and winter sports.

 Rakini Bergundy was born in a little surf town called Houhai in China and loves writing.
 She’s passionate about dogs, home renovations, and politics.